harripd/H2MMpythonlib/docs/source/OOptimizationTutorial.rst

 - :attr:`h2mm_model.trans`: the transition probability matrix, of shape N by N, the probability of a transition happenign from state i to state j.
   .. note::

-     The units of the transition probability matrix are in units fo the clock-rate of the data
+     The units of the transition probability matrix are in units of the clock-rate of the data

 - :attr:`h2mm_model.obs`: the emission probability matrix, of shame N by M. The probability that if the system is in state i, the detector j will be observed.

 .. note::

    All the above arrays are **row stochastic** meaning that the sum of the values in each row sum to 1.
-   This is because these are all probabilities and each row enumerates all possibilities, thus their total prbability must be 1.
+   This is because these are all probabilities and each row enumerates all possibilities, thus their total probability must be 1.
    Calculate values accordingly

 These are all printed as part of the reper for :class:`h2mm_model`

-There are ot number of other secondary parameters stored in the :class:`h2mm_model` object.
+There are a number of other secondary parameters stored in the :class:`h2mm_model` object.
 The size of the matricies can be accessed with

 - :attr:`h2mm_model.nstate` the number of states